skyblueutd/Paper/README.md

 Demand Response Exchange in the Stochastic Day-Ahead Scheduling with Variable Renewable Generation https://ieeexplore.ieee.org/abstract/document/7051232
 It is a combination of unit commitment (linear programming) and machine learning.
+You can find the data set here: https://github.com/MATPOWER/matpower/tree/master/data

 2018:
 Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting